BSA Wilderness First Aid (WFA) Training Requirement for Philmont, Northern Tier and Seabase

 with an up to date "Wilderness First Aid" (WFA) credential.

-Wilderness Medicine Outfitters offers a Distance Learning course that meets the BSA requirements of a WFA training certification.
+Wilderness Medicine Outfitters offers a Blended Learning course that meets the BSA requirements of a WFA training certification.

 You will have an assigned instructor to ask questions via email on topics within the WFA curriculum.

-Upon completion of the WMO WFA distance learning course portion,
+Upon completion of the WMO WFA blended learning course portion,

 you will be required to complete a 4 hour in-person, hands on practice session.